Technigo/project-movies/README.md

 # Project Movies

 This project was made during the Technigo Bootcamp!
-The project was made using React and the main goal was to create using browserRouter, Switch and Route.
+The project was made using React and the main goal was to create a multi-page using the MovieDB API.

-The data comes from themoviedb Api.s

 ## The problem